Systems Architect | Author | Steward of the Middle Way

 Markets without moral discipline distort communities.

-And systems without maturity eventually fracture.
+Systems without maturity fracture.

-The work now is not partisan.
+The work ahead is not partisan.

 It is architectural.